Badminton chief apologizes, players thrown out

 Indonesia’s Greysia Polii and Meiliana Jauhari were also expelled for their involvement in the second of the two tainted matches on Tuesday.

-The head of Indonesia’s badminton federation denied it had instructed its players to ‘throw’ their match.
+The head of Indonesia’s badminton federation criticized the decision and denied it had instructed its players to ‘throw’ their match.

 “We come here not to lose medals, we want to have medals,” Indonesian Badminton Association chief Erick Thohir said.